sanmai/sdk-common/README.md

 composer require sanmai/sdk-common
 ```

-This SDK requires at least PHP 7.3.
+This SDK-for-SDKs requires at least PHP 7.3.
 It was tested to work under PHP 7.3, 7.4, and 8.0.

 ## License